notgiven688/jitterphysics2/docs/docs/01_quickstart/02_teapots/03-pointcloudshape.md

 unsafe { teapotMesh = teapotModel.Meshes[0]; }
 var allVertices = teapotMesh.VerticesAs<JVector>();

-// Sample vertices on the convex hull var vertices = ShapeHelper.SampleHull(allVertices.ToArray(), 4);
+// sample vertices on the convex hull var vertices = ShapeHelper.SampleHull(allVertices.ToArray(), 4);

-// Create the PointCloudShape from the reduced vertices var pointCloudShape = new PointCloudShape(vertices);
+// create the PointCloudShape from the reduced vertices var pointCloudShape = new PointCloudShape(vertices);

-// Shift the shape, such that the center of mass is at the origin pointCloudShape.GetCenter(out JVector center);
+// shift the shape, such that the center of mass is at the origin pointCloudShape.GetCenter(out JVector center);
 pointCloudShape.Shift = -center;

-// We need to take the transpose here, since Raylib and System.Numerics
+// we need to take the transpose here, since Raylib and System.Numerics
 // use a different convention
 Matrix4x4 shift = Matrix4x4.CreateTranslation(-center);
 shift = Matrix4x4.Transpose(shift);